Microsoft Teams Link Preview — URL Unfurl Guide & Fix

 Does Teams cache link previews?

 Yes.
-Teams caches unfurl results for a period that varies by client.
-Re-pasting the URL into a new message usually triggers a fresh fetch.
+Teams caches URL unfurl results for a period that varies by client.
+Re-pasting the URL into a new message usually triggers a fresh fetch; appending a query string (?v=2) forces Teams to treat it as a new URL.

 How do I unfurl internal company URLs in Teams?